meh2481/liTools/README.md

 Accepted commandline switches:
 	--overwrite-progress	Writes over the previous progress indicator, to mimimize commandline output.
 Doesn't display filenames.
 	--threads=n				Compress with n threads.
 If n=0 or omitted, will spawn as many threads as your computer has processor cores.
+	--level=n				Compress with the zlib compression level n, which should be between 0 (no compression) and 9 (full compression).

 Sound modification